AndyPWarren/slot-car-server/README.md

-# Leds on the RaspberryPi
+# Slot Car Server on the RaspberryPi

-A server that allows communications with the RaspberryPi GPIO pins, specifically to control the brightness of LED's.
-The server creates a socket so brightness change events can be streamed to the Pi from a client.
+A server that facilitates communication with RaspberryPi GPIO pins, specifically to control slot cars but could be used for any application where GPIO pins need to have PWM levels streamed.
+The server creates a socket which clients can stream events to.

 ## Build
 First clone the project to your machine via the usual git commands